Hironari-Saito/micro-frontends-sample/README.md

 - Many front-end deployment solutions assume you're deploying a single project - we need something that can handle multiple different ones
 - Probably need a CI/CD pipeline of some sort
 - At present, the remoteEntry.js file name is fixed!
 Need to think about caching issues

+## Workflow For Deploying Container
+- Whenever code is pushed to the master/main branch and this commit contains a change to the 'container' folder
+- Change into the container folder
+- Install dependencies
+- Create a production build using webpack
+- Upload the result to AWS S3